shahin2525/explore-basic-typescript/README.md

-# My JavaScript Project
+# My TypeScript Project

 ## Questions

-1. What is the main purpose of this project?
+1. Question-1?
-   - Answer: [Your answer here]
+   - Answer: [Typescript helps us to handle error and bug fixing in our project .
+It also helps us to maintain code readability and clarity ]